npe-toolkit/npe-toolkit/README.md

 ## Current Status

 The Toolkit is undergoing significant renovations and the is not a stable base to build on currently.
 If you're interested in using the work-in-progress, you should pinning to a specific version or forking into your own repo.

-What's changing
+What's changing:

 - Primitives for logging, auth, flags, and data access are getting a API refresh and being plugged into dependency injection so they can work both in client and server code.

-> GOAL: Business logic runs both on client and server.
+> **_Goal: Business logic runs both on client and server_**
 >
 > _The fastest iteration on new apps is when almost all functionality is in the
 > client code.
 But much of this code needs to be moved to the server as you roll